Kerbas-ad-astra/CommNet-Relays/README.md

 ##Features

 **CommNet Relays** is a contract pack for Contract Configurator which gives you contracts for each body in the solar system (besides the homeworld, of course).
-The contract is to send a satellite with an appropriate dish into an orbit low enough that surface missions can use the whip antenna instead of having to pack a big dish (so long as a relay is overhead, of course).
-Missions to your homeworld's moons or the inner planets (Duna/Mars) are required to use an RA-15 or equivalent, while missions to outer planets or moons will need an RA-100 or equivalent.
+The contract is to send a satellite with an appropriate dish or combination of dishes into an orbit low enough that surface missions can use the whip antenna instead of having to pack a big dish (so long as a relay is overhead, of course).
+Missions to your homeworld's moons are required to use an HG-5 or equivalent, missions to the inner planets (Duna/Mars and inward) are required to use an RA-15 or equivalent, while missions to outer planets or moons will need an RA-100 or equivalent.
 You also have to have your tracking station upgraded to the appropriate level.

 The contracts are generated based on the lists of planets and moons in your solar system, so you can install Outer Planets or Real Solar System or whatever you want, and the contracts will automatically adjust themselves accordingly.
+Additionally, the antenna requirement does not depend on specific parts, but on the combined antenna power of the relay, so it's compatible with all modded antennas automatically.
+If you really wanted to (and had a computer that could handle it), you could build a relay with 20,000 HG-5 antennas for Jool missions.

-Be aware that the contracts are based on stock CommNet ranges, which are in turn based on the stock solar system.
-I've got some patches that will modify ranges to adapt to Outer Planets and Real Solar System, but (a) they are patched to assume particular balance choices for antennas themselves and (b) at the end of the day, they're just lower bounds -- check your link budgets before launching.
+(That said, be aware that the contract range requirements are based on stock CommNet ranges, which are in turn based on the stock solar system.
+I've got some patches that will modify ranges to adapt to Outer Planets and Real Solar System, but those patches assume particular balance choices for antennas and the solar system.
+At the end of the day, the contract requirement is just a lower bound -- check your link budgets before launch.)

 In addition to the basic "relay around body X" contracts, there are a few extra contracts to help improve uptime around the network.
 You may receive contracts to place relays in highly-inclined, highly-elliptical orbits around the gas giants, so that missions to their moons or in low orbits can stay in contact around them, as well as contracts to place relays in solar orbits to keep contact with probes going behind the Sun (and also the homeworld's parent body, if you're using an alternate solar system in which the homeworld is a moon).

 ##Dependencies

-* CommNet Relays depends on [**Contract Configurator**](http://forum.kerbalspaceprogram.com/threads/101604-1-0-2-Contract-Configurator-v1-0-4-2015-05-08), version **1.21.2** or later.
+* CommNet Relays depends on [**Contract Configurator**](http://forum.kerbalspaceprogram.com/threads/101604-1-0-2-Contract-Configurator-v1-0-4-2015-05-08), version **1.22.0** or later.
 * You will need [**Module Manager**](http://forum.kerbalspaceprogram.com/index.php?/topic/50533-105-module-manager-2613-november-9th/) to patch the contracts for compatibility with other addons.

 ##Download and install